 Overtaking is what fans love to see in F1, and the current regulations and track selection means that there often is not much room for this to happen, especially at tracks like Abu Dhabi.
 But if you have the best drivers starting further back on the grid on a Sunday, they will need to overtake in order to get to the front of the pack where they should be if they are really the best.

 This would make the race more interesting as a result of making qualifying more interesting, but qualifying would definitely be much more of a spectacle than it is at the moment.
-For a common pole sitter like Hamilton, he would need to make at least 19 overtakes in 30 minutes if he was to work his way from the back of the pack to the front of the grid for the race.
+For a common pole sitter like Verstappen, he would need to make at least 19 overtakes in 30 minutes if he was to work his way from the back of the pack to the front of the grid for the race.

 It would make the latter races of the season more exciting as well, as drivers close to the top of the standings and in the fight for the championship would need to carefully calculate their moves in qualifying in order to get as close to the front as they can for the race.
 It would undoubtedly make the season more interesting, but at what cost?